Oceans Program Indonesia Lead

 Areas of expertise: Ocean resource management, fisheries management, focus on marine tenure and marine protection zones to rebuild and sustain fish populations and livelihoods, reef fish, shrimp, sharks; commercial, sport, and small scale fishing

-Pamela Baker has worked in the Gulf of Mexico for more than 15 years in collaboration with fishermen, academics, conservationists, and regulators to rebuild and sustain fisheries in ways that align society’s use of oceans with long-term conservation objectives.
-She has played an important role in designing and implementing fishery management plans featuring individual fishing quotas, marine protection zones, safe catch limits, and other tools to help rebuild and sustain reef fish and shrimp fisheries and improve protections of sea turtles.
+Pam has worked to transform fisheries management across the globe for three decades in the U.S., Latin America, Pacific Islands and Asia.
+Pam collaborates with fishermen, fish buyers and processors, communities, academics, conservationists, and governments to rebuild and sustain fisheries in ways that align society’s use of oceans with long-term conservation.
+She has played a pivotal role in designing and implementing fishery management plans featuring marine tenure, marine protection zones, safe catch limits and other tools to help rebuild and sustain reef fish and shrimp fisheries, and improve protections of sea turtles and sharks.

-- Served on Gulf of Mexico Fishery Management Council advisory panels -- red snapper, red snapper IFQ, grouper IFQ, essential fish habitat, andmarine reserves scientience and statistics committee.
+- Served on Gulf of Mexico Fishery Management Council advisory panels for managing red snapper, groupers, essential fish habitat, and marine reserves

 - B.S., Marine Biology, Texas A&M University